 Commitment to the UK Stewardship Code

 Under Rule 2.2.3R of the Financial Conduct Authority's (FCA) Conduct of Business Sourcebook, Legg Mason Investments (Europe) Limited and Legg Mason Investment Funds Limited (the "Firms") are required to include on this website a disclosure about the nature of their commitment to the UK Financial Reporting Council's Stewardship Code (the "Code") or, where they do not commit to the Code, their alternative investment strategy.
-The Code is a voluntary code and sets out a number of principles relating to engagement by investors with UK equity issuers.
-Investors that commit to the Code can either comply with it in full or choose not to comply with aspects of the Code, in which case they are required to explain their non compliance.
+The Code is a voluntary code and sets out a number of principles relating to the stewardship of assets of UK based investors.
+Investors that commit to the Code must comply with its principles in full and explain how they have achieved such compliance.

 While the Firms generally support the objectives that underlie the Code it is relevant to some but not all aspects of the investment management businesses and hence the Firms’ activities.
 The approach and policies of the investment management businesses in relation to engagement with issuers and their management are determined by each investment management business.
 Subject to any requirements that must be complied with, each investment management business takes its own approach to engagement with issuers and their management in all of the jurisdictions in which it invests and, consequently, will have appropriate policies to comply with the Code or similar codes in such jurisdictions.

 The Revised Shareholder Rights Directive (“SRD II”) came into force in both the European Union and the United Kingdom on 10th June 2019 and introduces new rules to further promote effective stewardship and long-term investment decision making.